5 things your bookkeeper can do to support your business strategy

 2. Always be well informed on tax matters and constantly up to speed with changes that might affect your business.
 Chances are you are working with contractors, how will the new IR35 regulations affect you?
 3. Be responsive and proactive – bookkeeping is a service, that means that apart from being compliant, you want to be ahead of things.
 So when queries arise, you’ll expect at very least acknowledgement of your question within 24 hours, if not a clear answer by e-mail or a call if necessary.

 4. Stay tech savvy – and up to date with technology such as accounting software, data processing, file management, that makes communication and data manipulation smooth.
 Ideally, you want to be guided by your accountant to the best way of sharing data safely online, of making any changes to your accounts, asking for or giving input on queries, rather than the other way around.
 5. Be considerate to management time pressures.
 Their schedule should always be known to you and you’re given a few days’ notice before anything needs your review, checking or approval.
 At PCFO, alongside business strategy and modelling, we can also support you with bookkeeping and other compliance work, being the expert in your business means that we’re often best placed to provide these services as well.
+We provide the best and most qualified outsourced FD and CFO services.

 Our team is dedicated to helping your business to succeed and we work with tax specialists so that we offer a service tailored to your needs, look after your books and filings for you while you focus on what’s important.